dorecasan/modern_cpp_course_UniBonn/README.md

 # modern_cpp_course_UniBonn
-Modern C++ course UniBonn

 This repository contains my solutions for homeworks in [Modern C++ for Computer Vision course](https://www.ipb.uni-bonn.de/teaching/cpp-2020/) provided by Professor Cyrill Stachniss at the University of Bonn.
 Source files for each homework can be found [here](https://www.ipb.uni-bonn.de/teaching/cpp-2020/tutorials/).

 ## Homework Assignments